-ESCWA supports member States to achieve their long-term development visions through integrated, strategic and better-coordinated development planning, to ensure sustainable and inclusive growth in the region.
+In order to ensure sustainable and inclusive growth, ESCWA supports Member States to achieve their long-term development visions through enhancing integrated, strategic and better-coordinated development planning.

 ESCWA works to enhance awareness and engage policymakers in an integrated approach to development planning through strengthening their capacities to design integrated and implementable national development plans.